-Through the commissioned Higher National service, the centre is able to commission Higher National qualifications.
-This allows them to work with Pearson in creating complete bespoke Higher National qualifications; or designing locally devised units, to meet a specific skill requirement; or importing accredited Higher National units from other Pearson approved Higher National qualifications (Meeting Local Needs).
+Through the Custom Design Higher National service, centres are able to commission bespoke Higher National qualifications.
+This allows them to work with Pearson in creating complete bespoke Higher National qualifications; or designing new units, to meet a specific skill requirement;.
 Further information about the SRF and Pearson's Self Regulated Policy can be found at building a bespoke BTEC Higher National qualification.